r-c-f/waynergy/README.md

 	-p|--port port:
 		Port
 	-W|--width width:
-		Width of screen in pixels
+		Width of screen in pixels (manual override, must be given with height) -H|--height height:
-	-H|--height height:
-		Height of screen in pixels
+		Height of screen in pixels (manual override, must be given with width) -N|--name name:
-	-N|--name name:
 		Name of client screen
+	-l|--logfile file:
+		Name of logfile to use
+	-L|--loglevel level:
+		Log level -- number, increasing from 0 for more verbosity

 ```

 Also note that `SIGUSR1` triggers re-execution.
 Useful until proper recconect